 I joined Barratts Solicitors in 2001 and qualified as a solicitor in 2005; I became a Partner in 2013.
 I chose to specialise in Clinical Negligence which I find both challenging and rewarding.
 I am recognised in the Chambers Legal Directory for my expertise in Clinical Negligence and I am accredited by APIL (the Association of Personal Injury Lawyers) as a Specialist Clinical Negligence Practitioner.

 I represent Claimants who have suffered severe injuries and relatives who have lost a loved one as a result of negligent medical treatment.
 My work also involves helping those who have suffered an injury at birth for example a brain injury resulting in cerebral palsy, Erb’s palsy (shoulder injury) or hip dysplasia.
+I am also a deputy for clients who lack capacity to manage their own affairs.

 I help clients who have suffered severe spinal injury due to a delay in diagnosis of spinal infection or cauda equina.
 I also represent families who have lost a loved one due to negligence.
 My experience covers all aspects of medical care and I have succeeded at trial in claims against the NHS and GPs, including 2 successful trials in 2016.